-We use sanctions to prevent and seek accountability for human rights abuses and corruption, through imposing a financial cost on the perpetrators
+We use sanctions to prevent human rights abuses and corruption, through imposing a financial cost on the perpetrators.

-We do this by investigating abuses and filing legal submissions; using analysis to shape public policy on Magnitsky sanctions; and supporting NGOs across the world on using sanctions.
+We do this by investigating abuses and submitting evidence to sanctions authorities; by using data-driven analysis to shape public policy; and by supporting NGOs across the world on using sanctions.

 So far we have: